kevinshen56714/SkyOffice/readme.md

 ## Controls

-- `arrow keys` to move (video chat will start if you are close to someone else)
+- `W, A, S, D, or arrow keys` to move (video chat will start if you are close to someone else)
 - `E` to sit down
 - `R` to use computer (for screen sharing)
 - `Enter` to open chat